awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-reference.md

 Decrypts the input data\.
 Every command must have an `--encrypt` or `--decrypt` parameter\.

 **\-\-master\-keys \(\-m\)**
-Specifies the master keys used in encryption and decryption operations\.
+Specifies the [master keys](concepts.md#master-key) used in encryption and decryption operations\.
 You can use multiple master keys parameters in each command\.
 The `--master-keys` parameter is required in encrypt commands\.
 It is required in decrypt commands only when you are using a custom master key provider\.
 **Attributes**: The value of the `--master-keys` parameter consists of the following attributes\.
 The format is `attribute_name=value`\.
 **key**
 Identifies the master key\.
 The format is a **key**=ID pair\.
 The **key** attribute is required in all encrypt commands\.
-When you use an AWS KMS CMK in an encrypt command, the value of the **key** attribute can be a CMK ID or Amazon Resource Name \(ARN\), an alias, or an alias ARN\.
+When you use an AWS KMS customer master key \(CMK\) in an encrypt command, the value of the **key** attribute can be a CMK ID or Amazon Resource Name \(ARN\), an alias, or an alias ARN\.
 The key attribute is required in decrypt commands when the master key provider is not AWS KMS\.
 The **key** attribute is not permitted in commands that decrypt data that was encrypted under an AWS KMS CMK\.
-The AWS Encryption CLI can use any of the CMKs that were used to encrypt a data key, provided that the AWS credentials you are using have permission to call the [Decrypt API](http://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) on the master key\.
-For more information, see [ Authentication and Access Control for AWS KMS](http://docs.aws.amazon.com/kms/latest/developerguide/control-access.html)\.
 You can specify multiple **key** attributes in each `--master-keys` parameter value\.
 However, any **provider**, **region**, and **profile** attributes apply to all master keys in the parameter value\.
 To specify master keys with different attribute values, use multiple `--master-keys` parameters in the command\.
 **provider**
-Identifies the master key provider\.
+Identifies the [master key provider](concepts.md#master-key-provider)\.
 The format is a **provider**=ID pair\.
 The default value, **aws\-kms**, represents AWS KMS\.
-This attribute is required only when using a different provider\.
+This attribute is required only when the master key provider is not AWS KMS\.
 **region**
-Identifies the region of an AWS KMS master key\.
-This attribute is valid only for AWS KMS master keys\.
-It is used only when the key identifier does not specify a region; otherwise, it is ignored\.
-When it is used, it overrides the default region in the AWS CLI profile\.
+Identifies the AWS Region of an AWS KMS CMK\.
+This attribute is valid only for AWS KMS CMKs\.
+It is used only when the **key** identifier does not specify a region; otherwise, it is ignored\.
+When it is used, it overrides the default region in the AWS CLI named profile\.
 **profile**
 Identifies an AWS CLI [named profile](http://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html)\.
-This attribute is valid only for AWS KMS master keys\.
+This attribute is valid only for AWS KMS CMKs\.
 The region in the profile is used only when the key identifier does not specify a region and there is no **region** attribute in the command\.

 **\-\-input \(\-i\)**
 Specifies the location of the data to encrypt or decrypt\.
 This parameter is required\.
 The value can be a path to a file or directory, or a file name pattern\.
 If you are piping input to the command \(stdin\), use `-`\.